marle3003/mokapi/docs/configuration/static/cli.md

 ## Parameters from file

-Some parameters expect file names directly, from which Mokapi loads the data.
-Other parameters require a file URL to read data from a file
+Some parameters expect either file name or string value directly.
+Other parameters require a file URL explicitly to read data from a file

 ```shell
 mokapi --providers.file file:///tmp/file.json